mushtaqak/fancyWorldMap/README.md

     7. To clear lines drawn, click Clear Drawn Lines
     8. To clear selected markers, click Clear Selected Markers
     9. To clear selected regions/counries, click Clear Selected Regions
-    10. To reset map only (NOTE) It will reset map like zoom in/out ratio as initially drawn, click Reset Map
+    10. To reset map only click Reset Map.
+(NOTE) It will reset map like zoom in/out ratio,

     11. To reset all data, click Reset All
     12. To remove map only.
 (NOTE) it will only remove map not lines, click Remove Map
     13. To remove all, click Remove All

+    (NOTE : In View Mode , you can not add markers, you can only view map, while in Interactive mode you can add markers and hover and zoom in/out map)

 Flow:

 	Follow the flow to get used the plugin and understand the funtionality:

 	Create map,
 	Add markers,
 	([optional]remove markers to test then add markers again), Draw sample points line,
-  	([optional] click on some markers, regions/countries to select them, hover over marker and regions/countries ), Draw selected markers lines,
+  	([optional] click on some markers),
+  	([optional] regions/countries to select them), ([optional] hover over marker
+  	([optional] hover over regions/countries),
+  	Draw selected markers lines,
   	([optiona] clear selected regions/countries), ([optiona] clear selected markers),